Bhuribhat/Number-Guesser-AI/README.md

 # Number Guesser AI

-This program trains AI on MNIST Digit data set.
+This program trains AI on MNIST digit data set.
 It allows the user to draw a number on the screen and have the AI take a guess of which digit it is.
-This uses a **basic neural network** model.
+This uses a **basic neural network** model and Tensorflow.

+**Instruction:**

+1. <kbd>ESC</kbd> to quit the application
+1. <kbd>left click</kbd> to draw a line in canvas
+1. <kbd>right click</kbd> to erase a line in canvas
+1. <kbd>predict button</kbd> to predict a drawn digit
+1. <kbd>save button</kbd> to save a digit with label
+1. <kbd>clear button</kbd> to clear both canvas and label name

 **usage:**